mastertilla/mastertilla/README.md

 ### Hi there 👋

 Hi!
-I'm Daniel, a Data Scientist with an interest in ML Engineering and Web Development.
+I'm Daniel, a Data Scientist and ML Engineer with an interest in Web Development.

 **A bit about me:**